-There is a basic calendar of one Sunday walk every third weekend (i.e. every 21 days) and up to 4 residential weekends during each year.
+There is a basic calendar of one Sunday walk every third weekend (i.e. every 21 days) .
 Our day walks take place in all weathers, occasionally the route may change or the walk cut short if the weather is especially bad.

-You don’t have to be hyper-fit to join STRIDE, most people find 10 to 12 miles quite a comfortable distance to cover in a day.
-We tend to walk at about 2 1/2 mph.
-Our weekend trips are often in areas that have more challenging terrain with steeper hills and rougher ground but often the walk length is reduced to compensate, so there is nothing too extreme.
+You don’t have to be hyper-fit to join STRIDE, most people find 6-8 miles quite a comfortable distance to cover in a day.
+We tend to walk at about 2 mph.
+Any weekend trips away are often in areas that have more challenging terrain with steeper hills and rougher ground but often the walk length is reduced to compensate, so there is nothing too extreme.

 We have no rules about the type or quality of clothing you choose to walk in for day walks, but it is necessary to have suitable footwear.
 Most people will have a decent pair of walking boots and a day sack / rucksack, and have adequate waterproofs, warm clothing, drink etc. with them.
 It’s worth mentioning again we walk in all weathers and very rarely cut a walk short due to rain!

-When you become a member you will pay an annual subscription of £10, which covers the cost of newsletter production and group administration.
+When you become a member you will pay an annual subscription of £10, which covers the cost of group administration.